KRC00112/Sequence-Analyzer-tool-for-Static-Website-Hosting-using-AWS/README.md

-# Sequence Analyzer tool for static website hosting using AWS S3 and CloudFront
+# Nucleotide Sequence Analyzer tool for static website hosting using AWS S3 and CloudFront

 ---